-The ICE LAW Project will be hosting a pair of sessions at the International Congress of Arctic Social Science, in Umeå, Sweden, both on Thursday 8 June (the first day of the meeting).
+On 8 June, the ICE LAW Project hosted a pair of sessions at the International Congress of Arctic Social Science, in Umeå, Sweden.

 - Gavin Bridge – Economising Arctic Natures